 One interesting thing I haven’t addressed that just came to my attention over the past few months is an emotional and trauma component.
 Earlier this year, I did something called Emotional Freedom Technique, or EFT, after interviewing Kelly Gores, the filmmaker of the documentary Heal.
 I had no idea what to expect, but what happened was pretty remarkable.
 The practitioner asked me to tell her if I felt any pain in my body, and then tell her any memories connected to it.
 I mentioned my scoliosis and tried to think of some memories related to it.

 Three sessions and two giant sobbing emotional releases later, it became clear to me for the first time in my life that my pain was also linked to some painful things related to my relationship with my mom around age 11.
-I had never considered this, and after I finished my package of sessions with the EFT therapist, I went on with my life and didn’t go too much further into these traumas, or their connection to my chronic pain.
-A month ago, my husband and I watched a documentary called All the Rage about Dr. John Sarno, a former rehabilitation physician at NYU and author of Mind Over Back Pain (who actually died days before the film’s release, at age 93).
-It’s a remarkable film, as this man changed SO many people’s lives.
+I had never considered this, and after I finished my package of sessions with the EFT therapist, I went on with my life and didn’t go too much further into these traumas or their connection to my chronic pain.

-Howard Stern and Larry David were interviewed for it, as they had been patients of Dr. Sarno’s and swore his care had eliminated their debilitating pain and changed their lives.
+Howard Stern and Larry David were interviewed for the film, as they had been patients of Dr. Sarno’s and swore his care had eliminated their debilitating pain and changed their lives.
 Tens of thousands — or perhaps maybe millions — of people around the world believe his book did the same.
-It’s an amazing topic (let me know if you’d like me to do a whole article or podcast episode on it and what you’d like to know!
+It’s an amazing topic (comment on the bottom of this article if you’d like me to do a whole article or podcast episode on it and what you’d like to know!
 Obviously I can’t have Dr. Sarno as a guest, but he has a few disciples so perhaps I can get them on if there’s enough demand!).
-The short version is that pain is as much caused by repressed and unconscious or subconscious emotional trauma as it is by physical deformity.
+To summarize his hypothesis, it’s that pain is as much caused by repressed and unconscious or subconscious emotional trauma as it is by physical deformity.

-Between my EFT work and the documentary, I’ve begun to think very differently about my pain, and I’m determined over the next few months to do the difficult emotional work he talks about in his book.
-I’m hopeful that I can undo some of this pain without crazy nerve-burning treatments, surgeries, or even having to go to acupuncture and myofascial release therapy as often as I do.
+Between my EFT work and the documentary, I’ve begun to think very differently about my pain, and I’m determined to do the difficult emotional work Dr. Sarno talks about in his book.
+I’m hopeful that I can undo some of my decades of pain without crazy nerve-burning treatments, surgeries, or even having to go to acupuncture and myofascial release therapy.

-No matter what your pain level is right now, I’ve said this a hundred times and I’ll say it a hundred more, health is a journey.
-There are no quick fixes, but I am as determined as ever, even after dealing with chronic pain for more than twenty years, to get to the bottom of it and heal the root cause.
+No matter what your pain level is right now, I’ve said this a hundred times and I’ll say it a hundred more: health is a journey.
+There are no quick fixes, and I am as determined as ever, even after dealing with chronic pain for more than twenty years, to get to the bottom of it and heal the root cause.

-Do you have chronic pain or scoliosis?
+Do you have chronic pain or a scoliosis curve?
 What have you done for it?
 What has been effective?
 What was the root cause?
 I’d love to know, so please share in the comments section at the bottom of this page, and let me if you’re interested in an interview on the link between trauma and chronic pain.